rtiangha/Silence/README.md

 * Drop Google services dependencies (push messages are not available in Silence)
 * Integrate upstream bugfixes and patches from TextSecure

+## Migrating from TextSecure to Silence

+* In TextSecure, export a plaintext backup.
+Warning: the backup will **not** be encrypted.
+* Install Silence.
+* In Silence, import the plaintext backup (this will import the TextSecure backup if no Silence backup is found).
+* If TextSecure v2.6.4 or earlier is installed, update or uninstall it so it doesn't conflict (can cause errors with key exchanges).
+* Enjoy Silence!

+Note: You will have to start new secured sessions with your contacts.

 # Contributing

-See [CONTRIBUTING.md](https://git.silence.dev/Silence/Silence-Android/blob/master/CONTRIBUTING.md) for how to contribute code, translations, or bug reports.
+See [CONTRIBUTING.md](https://github.com/SilenceIM/Silence/blob/master/CONTRIBUTING.md) for how to contribute code, translations, or bug reports.

-Instructions on how to setup a development environment and build Silence can be found in [BUILDING.md](https://git.silence.dev/Silence/Silence-Android/blob/master/BUILDING.md).
+Instructions on how to setup a development environment and build Silence can be found in [BUILDING.md](https://github.com/SilenceIM/Silence/blob/master/BUILDING.md).

 # Donate